Travel Diary of a Solidarity Banker in Bosnia and Herzegovina

 In the last quarter of 2020, the Grameen Crédit Agricole Foundation granted a new loan to the microfinance institution Salym in Kyrgyzstan.
 Founded in 2007, Salym aims to support income-generating activities to improve the living standards of disadvantaged populations.
 In December, the Foundation granted it a new loan equivalent to €1.3 million in local currency.

-The institution, which currently has approximately 14,000 active clients, including 571 women and 761 rural clients, primarily supports low-income individuals from rural or urban areas.
-It offers its clients a variety of products, including housing loans, consumer credit, agricultural loans, and business loans.
+The institution, which currently has approximately 14,000 active clients, including 57% women and 76% rural clients, primarily supports low-income individuals from rural or urban areas.
+It offers its clients various products: housing loans, consumer credit, agricultural credit, and business loans.

 ___________________________________________________________